 - Additional information

 Dugong Male Skull Replica measures 11.8 inches.
 The Dugong Male Skull Replica is museum quality polyurethane cast.
 Made in USA.
 California Academy of Sciences Specimen.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Dugong or Dugong dugon is a medium-sized marine mammal.
 It is one of four living species of the order Sirenia, which also includes three species of manatees.